Amplitude (AMPL)

 - Poor expense management has led to operating margin losses

-- Efficiency has decreased over the last year as its operating margin fell by 2.2 percentage points
+- Day-to-day expenses have swelled compared to its revenue over the last year as its operating margin fell by 2.2 percentage points

 Why There Are Better Opportunities Than Amplitude